This innovative degree offers you the exciting opportunity to study Law and Accounting & Finance in a four-year programme.

 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Law at Kent scored 88% overall and was ranked 9th for research intensity in The Complete University Guide 2022.
+Law at Kent was ranked 20th in The Times Good University Guide 2023.

-Law at Kent was ranked 13th overall and 8th for research quality in The Times Good University Guide 2021.
+Law at Kent was ranked 2nd for research quality and 12th for student satisfaction in The Complete University Guide 2023.